Skip to main content

 Flu Shots

 Flu shots are free for all Yale faculty, staff, students, and Yale Health members through our on-site vaccination clinics.
-Prevention is key to the control of flu.
+Prevention is key to controlling flu.

 To promote workforce and campus safety, flu vaccination is mandatory for all Yale Health staff, patient and human research subject-facing staff within the Yale School of Medicine (YSM), and healthcare professional students (Medicine, Nursing, Physician Associate).
 The flu vaccine must be received by December 1, 2024.